Friday, January 26, 2007

 Book Description

 Chaisson/McMillan's writing style and pedagogically driven art program are recognized as being scientifically accurate yet accessible to non-science majors.
 The integrated media program contains the market's only E-book.
 It provides readers with innovative and interactive tools to learn and test their understanding of astronomy concepts.
-Topics covered include Astronomy and the Universe, Our Planetay System, Stars and Stellar Evolution, Galaxies and Cosmology, and more.
+Topics covered include Astronomy and the Universe, Our Planetay System, Stars and Stellar Evolution, Galaxies and Cosmology, Compare Life Insurance and more.
 For one or two-semester introductory astronomy course.

 Content changes from the 4th Edition (Source: Prentice Hall):